 Is it possible to be more physical while performing on a livestream?

-The mostly-fixed format of a video call is quite limiting, especially for someone like me who’s used to physicality.
+The mostly fixed format of a video call is quite limiting, especially for someone like me who’s used to physicality.
 I feel like a lot of ideas have to be tossed out, because putting them into use means getting up and moving out of the frame.

-For the most part, you have to maintain a head and shoulders view so you can be seen in a Gallery View with a large group.
+Mostly, you have to maintain a head and shoulders view so you can be seen in a Gallery View with a large group.
 So how can you put movement and environment into your improv?

 Be affected by your environment.